-B. The rules regarding the prepaid higher education tuition program shall specify at least the following:

-(1) that prepaid tuition contracts, once paid, will cover all tuition and required fees of state public institutions of higher education;

-(2) that payments for prepaid tuition contracts may be made either in a lump sum or in installments;

-(3) that the prepaid tuition contracts shall include at least the following:

-(a) provisions that allow purchasers to choose from payment plans that pay the tuition and required fees for institutions of higher education;

-(b) provisions that allow for rollover of prepaid higher education tuition benefits from one plan to another and that provide that benefits may be used at any institution of higher education;
+- B. The rules regarding the prepaid higher education tuition program shall specify at least the following: - (1) that prepaid tuition contracts, once paid, will cover all tuition and required fees of state public institutions of higher education; - (2) that payments for prepaid tuition contracts may be made either in a lump sum or in installments; - (3) that the prepaid tuition contracts shall include at least the following: - (a) provisions that allow purchasers to choose from payment plans that pay the tuition and required fees for institutions of higher education; - (b) provisions that allow for rollover of prepaid higher education tuition benefits from one plan to another and that provide that benefits may be used at any institution of higher education;

-(c) penalties for termination of the contract or default on any of the contract's terms or conditions; and

-(d) provisions that allow purchasers to change or switch beneficiaries;

-(4) that beneficiaries must meet certain minimum eligibility requirements as determined by the board;

-(5) that the board shall consider at least the following variables when setting contract prices:

-(a) the amount and estimated rate of increase of tuition and fees at institutions of higher education;

-(b) estimated investment returns;

-(c) estimated administrative costs; and

-(d) the period between the date the contract is entered into and the date the beneficiary is projected to graduate from high school;

-(6) that gifts or bequests may be made to the fund, either on behalf of a beneficiary or to the fund generally;

-(7) how and when institutions of higher education become eligible to participate in the program;
+- (c) penalties for termination of the contract or default on any of the contract's terms or conditions; and - (d) provisions that allow purchasers to change or switch beneficiaries; - (4) that beneficiaries must meet certain minimum eligibility requirements as determined by the board; - (5) that the board shall consider at least the following variables when setting contract prices: - (a) the amount and estimated rate of increase of tuition and fees at institutions of higher education; - (b) estimated investment returns; - (c) estimated administrative costs; and - (d) the period between the date the contract is entered into and the date the beneficiary is projected to graduate from high school; - (6) that gifts or bequests may be made to the fund, either on behalf of a beneficiary or to the fund generally; - (7) how and when institutions of higher education become eligible to participate in the program; - (8) that benefits under a prepaid tuition contract are excluded from any calculation of a beneficiary's state student financial aid eligibility; and - (9) that the board shall annually provide for audited statements and actuarial studies on the condition of the fund.

-(8) that benefits under a prepaid tuition contract are excluded from any calculation of a beneficiary's state student financial aid eligibility; and authorized to adopt and promulgate rules and regulations" in the first sentence and deleted "prior to November 1, 1997" following "the appropriate interim committee of the legislature" in the second sentence; in Subsection B, substituted "The rules" for "The rules and regulations"; in Paragraphs B(3)(a), B(3)(b) and B(5)(a) deleted "state public" preceding "institutions of higher education"; and, in Paragraph B(7), substituted "how and when institutions of higher education" for "that state public institutions of higher education are either required to participate or that the board may specify how and when state public institutions of higher education".
+The 1999 amendment, effective June 18, 1999, deleted "and regulations" from the end of the section heading; in Subsection A, substituted "may promulgate rules" for "is authorized to adopt and promulgate rules and regulations" in the first sentence and deleted "prior to November 1, 1997" following "the appropriate interim committee of the legislature" in the second sentence; in Subsection B, substituted "The rules" for "The rules and regulations"; in Subsections B(3)(a), B(3)(b), and B(5)(a) deleted "state public" preceding "institutions of higher education"; and, in Subsection B(7), substituted "how and when institutions of higher education" for "that state public institutions of higher education are either required to participate or that the board may specify how and when state public institutions of higher education".